Why is my air filter short cycling

 How often should I change my air filter?

-Most HVAC experts recommend changing your air filter every 1-3 months, depending on factors like home size, number of occupants, and pet ownership.
+Most HVAC manufacturers recommend changing the air filter every 1-3 months, depending on factors like home size, number of occupants, and indoor air quality.

 Connect with certified professionals in your area